US Citizenship Test FAQs

 You will be given two opportunities to pass the English and civics tests per naturalization application: the initial examination and the re-examination interview.

 If you fail any portion of the test during your first interview, you will be retested on the portion of the test that you failed between 60 and 90 days from the date of your initial interview.
 On re-examination, you will only be retested on those areas that you previously failed.

-In the event that you fail to pass any portion of the US Citizenship Test after two attempt, USCIS will deny the naturalization application based upon your failure to meet the educational requirements for citizenship.
+In the event that you fail to pass any portion of the US Citizenship test after two attempts, USCIS will deny the naturalization application based on your failure to meet the requirements for citizenship.
 The officer must also address any other areas of ineligibility in the denial notice.

 Unless excused, any failure to appear at the re-examination for testing, or to take the tests at an examination or hearing, counts as a failed attempt to pass the test.

 How to prepare for the US Citizenship Test?